 The health needs in Myanmar have continued to expand and intensify since the 2021 coup.
 Among the most vulnerable are IDPs and stateless people who are most likely to lack physical access to healthcare and the economic means to pay for it.

 In addition to the physical damage and needs, mental health and psychosocial support are needed for a population affected by years of conflict, displacement and natural hazards.
+Support for mental health professionals is an important ongoing need during recovery.

 In-kind and cash assistance

 The Center for Disaster Philanthropy (CDP) recommends cash both as a donation method and a recovery strategy.
 Providing direct cash assistance can allow families to purchase items and services that address their multiple needs.
 It gives each family flexibility and choice, ensuring that support is relevant and timely.
-Cash-based approaches to disaster recovery also give people the freedom to choose how they rebuild their lives and provide a pathway to economic empowerment.

 Protection

-After a disaster, protecting vulnerable individuals and ensuring access to their basic rights are immediate priorities.
+After a disaster, protecting vulnerable individuals and ensuring access to their basic rights are ongoing priorities.
 This is particularly important in the context of the current complex humanitarian crisis and the attacks on the Rohingya and civilian populations by Myanmar’s military.

 Myanmar is believed to be one of the most mine-contaminated countries in the world.
 According to the Myanmar Flash Appeal, “More than 60 per cent of the landmine incidents reported in the first quarter of 2023 are from areas recently affected by Cyclone Mocha and 90 per cent of the incidents reported were in red zones, where wind speeds of over 120 km/h were recorded.”